kylewm/kylewm.com-frozen-flask/content/2013-05-03-is-improving-efficiency-worth-it.md

 ---
 category = "Programming"
 layout = "post"
-title = "On procrastination as work" abstract = "Is it worthwhile to spend hours tinkering with a build process, when you can really only hope to save yourself a few minutes a week?
+title = "Is automating common tasks a waste of time?" abstract = "Is it worthwhile to spend hours tinkering with a build process, when you can really only hope to save yourself a few minutes a week?
 (I think so)" tags = [ "automation", "xkcd",] date = 2013-05-03T00:00:00Z